slabstech/slabstech.github.io/ace-mars/index.md

 * Objective : Occupy Mars

-* Use Case : Elon solved the logistics problem of getting to Mars.
-How will humans settle in a hostile environment ?
+* Use Case : How will humans settle in a hostile environment ?

-Thats where "ACE-MARS" come to the picture, building the basic blocks for survival.
+That's where "ACE-MARS" come to the picture, building the basic blocks for survival.

 * History : Relive the Space Race since Sputnik in 21st century